Railroad car: Aluminium cars

 The first two main-line all aluminum passenger cars were exhibited at the 1933-35 Chicago World's Fair by Pullman Company.
 Aluminum freight cars have a higher net-to-tare ratio of 4.9 than traditional steel based wagons, which have 3.65.

 Non-revenue cars

+Non-revenue cars are those that do not derive income for the railroad.
+They include: